noiseprotocol/noise_spec/noise.md

 6. Handshake patterns
 ======================

-A descriptor is some sequence of the tokens from "e, s, dhee, dhes, dhse, dhss".
+A descriptor is some sequence of tokens from "e, s, dhee, dhes, dhse, dhss".
 A pattern is a sequence of descriptors.
 The first descriptor describes the first message sent from the initiator to the responder; the next descriptor describes the response message, and so on.
 All messsages described by the pattern must be sent in order.

 The following pattern describes an unauthenticated DH handshake: